 Depending on the industry you’re in, you should also be aware of YMYL content, which stands for “Your Money or Your Life.”
 Despite the slightly sinister undertone, this is simply Google’s way of defining pages or topics that could “significantly impact the health, financial stability, or safety of people, or the welfare or well-being of society.”

 Content that deals with these topics can have serious implications on a searcher’s life, so it should be expertly crafted.
-Demonstrate expertise, authority, and trustworthiness (E-A-T) when writing for these topics.
-While E-A-T may not be a direct SEO ranking factor, Google highlights it as an important element in evaluating the quality of search results, especially for YMYL topics.
+Demonstrate experience, expertise, authority, and trustworthiness (E-E-A-T) when writing about these subjects.
+While E-E-A-T may not be a direct SEO ranking factor, Google highlights it as an important element in evaluating the quality of search results, especially for YMYL topics.

 Follow on-page SEO best practices